 The party flew over the site a few hours later.
 Tan Sri liked what he saw and signed a joint venture agreement on the back of an envelope during the return trip to Sun City.
 As per the agreement, Maccon would provide the land and Country Heights would match the value in cash.
 The deal took less than an hour to conclude.
 Six weeks later the development funds were paid into Pecanwood’s bank account.

 In late 1995, construction commenced on Pecanwood’s golf course.
-Golf Data was awarded the contract to build the course utilising Jack Nicklaus’ design.
+By May 1996, Pecanwood was set to launch to the public.

 By all accounts the launch weekend was a huge success.
 Nearly 80 stands were collectively reserved along the peninsula and the 12th fairway facing Fish Eagle Drive.
 Prices for peninsula stands ranged between R350 000 and R750 000; plots along the 12th fairway were sold for R200 000.